strata/data/docs/validating.md

 ### Custom validation rules

 You can also define your own custom validation rule by creating a class that implements the `Strata\Data\Validate\RuleInterface` interface.
-It is recommended to extend `Strata\Data\Validate\Rule\RuleAbstract` which makes building custom rules easier.
+It is recommended to extend `Strata\Data\Validate\Rule\ValidatorRuleAbstract` which makes building custom rules easier.

 To use a custom validation rule pass an instance of the class as the rule: